ml-tooling/lazycluster/docs/cluster.dask_cluster.md

 **Args:**

  - `ports`:  Port where the master should be started.
 If a list is given then the first port that is free in the `RuntimeGroup` will be used.
-The actual chosen port can requested via the property `port`.
+The actual chosen port can be requested via the property `port`.
  - `timeout`:  Timeout (s) after which an MasterStartError is raised if master instance not started yet.

 **Returns:**